ole-old/Data-Builder/README.txt

 Prereqs
 -------
-Node.js must be installed on the system before running Data-Builder To download the Data Builder completely, use the following git command:
+Node.js and CouchDB must be installed on the system before running Data-Builder To download the Data Builder completely, use the following git command:
     git clone --recursive -b <branchname(options: dev, master)> https://github.com/open-learning-exchange/Data-Builder.git